Jean de Reszke

-Jean de Reszke (14 January 1850 – 3 April 1925) was a Polish dramatic tenor and opera star.
-Reszke came from a musically inclined family.
+Jean de Reszke (born Jan Mieczysław Reszke; 14 January 1850 – 3 April 1925) was a Polish dramatic tenor and opera star.
+Reszke came from a wealthy Polish family with classical and operatic musical traditions.
 His mother gave him his first singing lessons and provided a home that was a recognized music centre.
 His sister Josephine and younger brother Édouard performed in Western Europe, and Reszke would perform with each of them throughout his career.

 He began as a baritone, but after having been trained by Giovanni Sbriglia he found that he was better suited and was most proficient as a tenor.
-His performance of Meyerbeer's Robert le diable in Madrid in 1879, made him a notable singer.
-Reszke ranked as the foremost dramatic tenor from that point until his retirement from the stage.
-He performed at opera venues in Paris, London, and New York, including command performances for Queen Victoria.
+His performance as John the Baptist in Massenet's Hérodiade in Paris in 1883 made him a notable singer.
+Reszke ranked as the world's leading tenor from that point until his retirement from the stage in 1902.
+He performed at opera houses in Paris, London, and New York among other places, including command performances for Queen Victoria.
 He was known for his desire to perform operas in the language in which they were written.
 Rather than taking the time-honored interpretation of the music and the characters, he brought a fresh and fuller perspective that impressed the audience, impresarios, and conductors.
 Music critic Camille Bellaigue said that he "gave to every word the fullness of its meaning and to every note the perfection of sound."

-After suffering from illnesses that affected his performances, he retired from the stage just after the turn of the 20th century.
+After suffering from a respiratory illnesses that affected his performances, he retired from the stage just after the turn of the 20th century.
 He was then a renowned vocal teacher and a horse breeder.

 Early years

-Jan Mieczysław Reszke was born into comfortable circumstances in Warsaw, Congress Poland, in 1850.
-Both his parents were Poles; his father, Jan Reszke was a state official and a controller of the railroad and his mother a capable amateur singer, their house being a recognized musical centre.
+Jan Mieczysław Reszke was born into a prosperous family with operatic and classical music traditions in Warsaw, Congress Poland, in 1850.
+Both his parents were Poles; his father, Jan Reszke was a Polish state official and railroad controller and his mother, Emiljia, an amateur soprano.
+Their household was a recognized musical centre.

 His mother, Emilia Ufniarska, first taught him to sing.
 She was a soprano who had studied under Manuel García and Pauline Viardot, his daughter.
 He sang with his siblings Josephine and Édouard at a soirée in 1869 and he sang soprano solos as a boy in Warsaw Cathedral. Édouard, a bass, debuted in Aida in Paris in April 1876.

 Reszke studied law at the city's university, but after a few years he abandoned his legal schooling to study singing.
 He initially trained as a baritone under Francesco Ciaffei at the Warsaw Conservatoire, followed by lessons with Antonio Cotogni in Italy.